 |3 Bonds futures on Trade Nation (BOBL, BUND and UK LONG GILT)

 Trading platforms supported by Trade Nation are:

 1) MetaTrader 4: Trade Nation supports MT4 trading application, and can only be used to trade CFDs.
 The platform is available on the web, desktop, and mobile devices (android & iOS).

 2) Trade Nation Cloud Trade: Cloud Trade is Trade Nation’s proprietary platform that supports only spreads betting trades.
 You cannot trade CFDs with the platform.
-Ony Spread Betting or Spread Trade is available on it.
+Spread Trade is available on it.
 Cloud Trade is available on the web and you can download the mobile app version on the Google Play Store or Apple App Store.

 Apart from technical trading tools, there are extra trading tools that come with Trade Nation’s platforms.
 They are free and can be very useful for you.
 Real-time news is one of the tools.
 This keeps you informed, with access to news and updates across social media platforms.

 Signal Centre is another essential tool.
 It is an independent service that gives you trade ideas via in-depth market analysis.
 There is also some contribution from professional trading experts.
 Real-time news and signal centre are exclusively available on Cloud Trade only.

 Trade Nation acts as a principal to your orders.
 This means they are not an agent and your orders are not transferred to any execution venue.
 You trade directly with Trade Nation as the sole execution venue.
 Price and costs are the most important factors considered by Trade Nation when it comes to order execution.